DangerCove/dangercove.com/source/_posts/2013-04-23-broadcast-your-web-project-to-safari.markdown

 Launch <a href="http://appstore.com/mac/coucou" target="_blank">coucou</a>, enable the Broadcast option in the preferences and create a new service.

 <div class="thumbnail">
-{% img /images/adventures/coucou/screenshots/coucou-newservice.jpg "Add a new service" %}
+{% img /images/adventures/coucou/screenshots/coucou-newservice.jpg Add a new service %}
 <div class="caption">
 Choose the correct preset, or enter "_http._tcp." and the port manually
 </div>